Anthony Pierce

-Anthony Edward Pierce (born 16 January 1941) was the Bishop of Swansea and Brecon in the Church in Wales from 1999 to 2008.
+Anthony Edward Pierce (born 16 January 1941) is a Welsh former Anglican bishop and convicted sex offender.
+He served as the Bishop of Swansea and Brecon in the Church in Wales from 1999 to 2008.
+In 2025, he was convicted of five counts of indecent assault on a teenage boy and was sentenced to 4 years and 1 month in prison.

+Early life and education

+Pierce was born on 16 January 1941.
+He was educated at Dynevor School, Swansea.
+He studied at Swansea University and Linacre College, Oxford.
+He trained for ordination at Ripon College Cuddesdon.

 Career

-Pierce was educated at Dynevor School, Swansea, and at Swansea University and Linacre College, Oxford.
-After studying at Ripon College Cuddesdon he was ordained in 1966.
+He was ordained in 1966.
 In Swansea he held curacies at St Peter's Church (1965–1967) and at St Mary's Church, Swansea (1967–1974), before being appointed vicar of Llwynderw in 1974 - a position he held until 1992.
 He was then chaplain of Singleton Hospital (1980-1995), Secretary of the Diocesan Conference (1991-1995) and Diocesan Director of Education (1992-1999).

-Pierce served as Archdeacon of Gower from 1995 to 1999 and Rector of St Mary's Church, Swansea a from 1996 to 1999 when he was ordained to the episcopate as enthroned as 8th Bishop of Swansea and Brecon.
+Pierce served as Archdeacon of Gower from 1995 to 1999 and Rector of St Mary's Church, Swansea a from 1996 to 1999 when he became Bishop of Swansea and Brecon.
+He legally became Bishop when his election was confirmed by the Sacred Synod of the Church in Wales at their April 1999 meeting; he was later ordained to the episcopate (consecrated) and enthroned at Brecon Cathedral.
 He retired in 2008.

+In 2002 he was admitted to the Order of St John, being later elevated to KStJ.
+He is no longer a member.

-On 10 December 2016, celebrations for the 50th anniversary of Bishop Anthony's ordination as a Priest took place at St Mary's Church, Swansea where he had served as Curate, and then Rector of St Mary's Church, Swansea before he was ordained to the episcopate.
+On 10 December 2016, celebrations for the 50th anniversary of Anthony's ordination as a priest took place at St Mary's Church, Swansea where he had served as curate, and then rector of St Mary's Church, Swansea, before he was ordained to the episcopate.